Wildfires are ravaging the West coast. Here's how you can help - KVIA

 Wildfires are ravaging the West coast.
 Here’s how you can help

-Wildfires are wreaking havoc on California, Oregon, and Washington, killing at least 15 people and forcing tens of thousands of people into shelters amid the coronavirus pandemic.
+Deadly Wildfires are wreaking havoc on California, Oregon, and Washington forcing tens of thousands of people into shelters amid the coronavirus pandemic.

 Various non-profit organizations are responding to assist displaced residents and help with recovery.
 To support all of the organizations helping out, click on the button above or click here.